jvisedop/GoldRushDuel/README.md

 ---

 ## Next Steps
+- Add variation of gold nugget size and speed in minigame
-- ✅ Deploy the Orbit chain for GoldRush gameplay, using Arbitrum’s Orbit SDK or RaaS provider.
+- Deploy the Orbit chain for GoldRush gameplay, using Arbitrum’s Orbit SDK or RaaS provider.
-- ✅ Develop core game logic in Stylus (Rust) to handle duels, score tracking, and leaderboard updates on the Orbit chain.
+- Develop core game logic in Stylus (Rust) to handle duels, score tracking, and leaderboard updates on the Orbit chain.
-- ✅ Integrate the Orbit chain with the Arbitrum One settlement layer, ensuring duel outcomes trigger token payouts securely.
+- Integrate the Orbit chain with the Arbitrum One settlement layer, ensuring duel outcomes trigger token payouts securely.
-- 🔄 Build a cross-chain bridge logic (manual or relayer) to connect Orbit gameplay results with Arbitrum One settlements.
+- Build a cross-chain bridge logic (manual or relayer) to connect Orbit gameplay results with Arbitrum One settlements.
-- 🎮 Enhance the gameplay mechanics and anti-cheat features within Stylus contracts for verifiable on-chain actions.
+- Enhance the gameplay mechanics and anti-cheat features within Stylus contracts for verifiable on-chain actions.
-- 🌐 Expand the frontend to support both Orbit and Arbitrum One interactions seamlessly in the user experience.
+- Expand the frontend to support both Orbit and Arbitrum One interactions seamlessly in the user experience.
-- 🧪 Test full end-to-end flow: staking on Arbitrum One → gameplay on Orbit → settlement on Arbitrum One.
+- Test full end-to-end flow: staking on Arbitrum One → gameplay on Orbit → settlement on Arbitrum One.
-- 🔜 Deploy on public testnets (Orbit Testnet + Arbitrum Sepolia) for community feedback and stress testing.
+- Deploy on public testnets (Orbit Testnet + Arbitrum Sepolia) for community feedback and stress testing.
-- 📊 Explore Orbit analytics tools to monitor gameplay activity, fees, and user interactions.
+- Explore Orbit analytics tools to monitor gameplay activity, fees, and user interactions.
-- 📢 Consider ecosystem grants or hackathon submission to showcase the use of Orbit + Stylus in gaming + DeFi crossovers.
+- Consider ecosystem grants or hackathon submission to showcase the use of Orbit + Stylus in gaming + DeFi crossovers.